Tips for Living Alone With Early-Stage Dementia

 For more home safety tips, read the Home Safety Checklist for Alzheimer’s Disease.

 Prepare for the Future

-Preparing for the future may be the last thing you want to think about.
-But it will be easier to think about health and finances now rather than later to make sure you have a say in future decisions.
+Preparing for the future may be difficult to think about.
+But by starting discussions with family and friends early, everyone can help make decisions together.
+Talk about health and finances now, rather than later, to make sure you have a say in future decisions.

 - Get legal and financial matters in order as soon as possible.
-Prepare or update your will, living will, healthcare power of attorney, and financial power of attorney.
-Call your lawyer or contact the National Academy of Elder Law Attorneys (1-703-942-5711) to find an attorney.
+Prepare or update your will, living will, and durable powers of attorney for health care and finances.
+If you need legal advice, call your lawyer, or contact the National Academy of Elder Law Attorneys (703-942-5711) to find an attorney.
 Be sure to let someone you trust know where your documents are kept or give them a copy.
-Get more information and advice on legal and financial planning.
+Read to learn more about advance care planning.

 Strengthen Your Support System

 Family members, friends, or other caregivers may be able to help in different ways.
 Here are some suggestions: